-The man proceeded to educate me about lampshades and their importance in my life, a subject about which I had given very little thought.
+The proprietor proceeded to educate me about lampshades and their importance in my life, a subject about which I had given very little thought.
 He made it clear that he was an expert in the field and, according to him, choosing the proper lampshade “is the most important decision you’ll have to make.”
 I never knew that, and I pondered over it for the appropriate period of time to satisfy him.

 Together, we surveyed the store’s offerings as my host explained each shade’s details to me.
 One had to consider proportion, material, light emitted or blocked, price, color, and more.
 However, I had made a grave error.
 I had not brought my shadeless lamps with me for a proper fitting.
 I was embarrassed by my error and begged forgiveness.
 He succumbed, but only after I agreed to bring said objects the next time I came looking for their toppings.

 After my guide told me he had been in the lampshade business for over thirty years, I understood his perspective.
 We all think that what we are doing is the most important, urgent, relevant pursuit there is.
-Although someone else’s passion may be totally different than ours, and even something that seems silly to us, can we not respect other points of view?
+Although someone else’s passion may be totally different than ours and even something that seems silly to us, can’t we consider the point of view of others?
 After all, it may be something they have spent decades pursuing and perfecting, and who are we to decide that it has little or no relevance?

 Perhaps we can respect differences of opinion, priority, or emphasis even though we don’t adopt them as our own?
 Although my focus in life is not lampshades, or least it didn’t used to be, who’s to say that what I deem most important needs to be so for others?
 Let’s accept, appreciate, and acknowledge that something like lampshades may be compelling and significant in the life of another?
 It makes bumping up against each other in a crowded society just a bit easier.